 All three operate at once · none cancels out on its own

-Layer three is the one that hurts most because it's the least visible.
-The first two leave a technical trace.
-The analyst's does not.
+Layer three is the one that costs you most, because it's the one you can't see.
+The first two leave a technical trace you can audit.
+The analyst's beliefs leave none.

-A biased dashboard doesn't break.
-It confirms what you already wanted to hear.
-That's why it's dangerous.
+A biased dashboard never breaks.
+It just confirms what you already wanted to believe — which is exactly what makes it dangerous.

 — TOMÁS CRIADO · EPICAL

-It isn't eliminated.
-It's mitigated.
-Anyone who promises you clean, neutral data is selling you a fairy tale.
-The serious approach is to declare the bias, shrink it and keep it auditable.
+You don't eliminate bias.
+You mitigate it.
+Anyone selling clean, neutral data is selling a fairy tale.
+The serious move is to declare the bias, shrink it, and keep the whole path auditable — here are the five controls we run on every project.

 Figure 02 · Mitigation protocol